 Getting Apps Into Slide Over Mode

-Slide Over mode allows your second app to float in a small window on top of the full screen application.
-In this mode the app will switch to a smartphone-styled app layout.
+Slide Over mode allows your second app to float in a small window on top of the full-screen application.
+In this mode, the app will switch to a smartphone-style app layout.

 Here’s how to open an app in the Slide Over mode:

-- Open the app you want to run in full screen.
+- Open the app you want to run full-screen.

 - Swipe up to reveal the dock.